ahnielsen/qtools/README.md

 Documentation
 -------------

-A documentation is available in the docs/ folder.
-Open index.html to view the contents.
+A documentation is available in the ./docs folder.
+However, this has to be compiled with Sphinx for HMTL / PDF viewing.
+The current documentation has been compiled with Sphinx 2.4.0.

 Version numbering
 -----------------